-Special Curriculum Admission Guidelines: The applicant should have completed four units of high school English, one unit of high school laboratory science (preferably biology), two units of social studies, one unit of high school mathematics.
+Special Curriculum Admission Guidelines: The applicant should have completed four units of high school English, one unit of high school laboratory science (preferably biology), two units of social studies, one unit of high school mathematics, and two units of high school typewriting or the equivalent.
 Developmental courses may be recommended for student with deficiencies in English and mathematics.
 Priority will be given to applicants with high class standing.
 A personal interview with the Counseling Department and Medical Transcriptionist faculty is part of the admission process.
 Considering the limited available slots, early application is highly advisable.
 Upon notification of acceptance to the curriculum, applicants are requested to submit a medical report indicating good health.
 The student will be responsible for transportation to and from agencies utilized for clinical experience.

-The program is open to both male and female students.
+The program is open to both male and

+female students.

-Special Curriculum Completion Guidelines: Students who receive a final grade lower than "C" in any of the courses in the Medical Transcriptionist sequence must be recommended by the instructor and approved by the Division Chairman to continue in the major.
+Students who receive a final grade lower than "C" in any of the courses in the Medical Transcriptionist sequence must be recommended by the instructor and approved by the Division Chairman to continue in the major.